Eid-Ul-Azha (Bakrid) Festival Date, Story, Rituals and Celebrations

 Hazrat Ibrahim (Peace be Upon Him) decided to sacrifice his son, but as he placed the tip of the sword at his son’s throat, a divine message was revealed to him.
 God said he had only wished to test his faith, and Hazrat Ibrahim (Peace be Upon Him) has proven his true devotion.
 He was asked to sacrifice a ram in the name of Allah and so he did.

-This is celebrated on the tenth day of Zilhijja, which is when the Haj celebrations draw to an end with sacrifice of goats or camel.
-In India, all Muslims sacrifice goats or sheep and cook their meet.
-This distributed among family, friends and also to the poor.
+This is celebrated on the tenth day of Zilhijja, which is when the Haj celebrations draw to an end with the sacrifice of goats or camels.
+In India, all Muslims sacrifice goats or sheep and cook their meat.
+This is distributed among family, friends, and also to the poor.

 Everyone sits together to enjoy the feast.
 Prayers are offered in mosques all over the world in praise of Allah and his devout believer Hazrat Ibrahim (Peace be Upon Him).
 The entire Indian society rejoices with their Muslim friends in the celebrations of Eid.